ICT use and security policy

 The State Library reserves the right to change the policies and by-laws relating to the use of the State Library's computer equipment at any time without notice.

 The Library is entitled to monitor any activity on its computer equipment for statistical reports.
-Activity is monitored in accordance with the Information Privacy Act 2000.
+Activity is monitored in accordance with the Privacy and Data Protection Act 2014.

 The Library is not responsible for the accuracy of content and information accessed using computer equipment.
 Users can make complaints to the Australian Communications and Media Authority about prohibited content or potential prohibited content.